 - 1960 – The proposed segment of Interstate 75 from Alachua north to the Georgia State Line was shown for the first time on maps

 - 1962 – Interstate 75 opened from Lake City to Genoa (first segment to open).
-Interstate 75 under construction from Ellisville to Lake City and from Genoa to the Florida-Georgia State Line.
+I-75 under construction from Ellisville to Lake City and from Genoa to the Florida-Georgia State Line.

 - 1963 – Interstate 75 under construction from Wildwood north to Lake City.

-- 1965 – Interstate 75 under construction from Interstate 4 in Tampa north to Chapman and from Wesley Chapel north to Wildwood.
+- 1965 – Interstate 75 under construction from I-4 in Tampa north to Chapman and from Wesley Chapel north to Wildwood.

-- 1967 – Interstate 4 and Interstate 75 interchange in downtown Tampa (today’s Interstate 4 and Interstate 275 interchange) was constructed.
+- 1967 – Interstate 4 and I-75 interchange in Downtown Tampa (I-4/275 interchange today) was constructed.
 This interchange is today commonly known as Malfunction Junction.

 - 1967 – Interstate 75 opened from Wesley Chapel to Wildwood.